gilt/tech-blog/_posts/2017-02-02-slack-and-voluntary-adoption.md

 amazing read, and I recommend without reservation.
 More recently, when I think of Slack, I think of the massive grassroots movement at HBC Digital that switched us from HipChat to Slack in just a few short weeks, without any top- down edict or stop-the-world migration.
-We have this core value in Tech called ‘voluntary adoption’: if a technology, framework, tool or service is really good then your teams will adopt it naturally, without coercion.
+We acheived this by leveraging the simple idea of  ‘voluntary adoption’: if a technology, framework, tool or service is really good then your teams will adopt it naturally, without coercion.
 The corollary of voluntary adoption is that if you find that you’re having to push a solution on a group of people and they’re resisting, pushing back, or not getting it, then it’s a good sign that the solution might not be as good as you previously thought.

 Through merger and acquisition, we found ourselves in a position with multiple tech teams using different chat solutions, creating artificial divisions and cross-team awkwardness.
 We could have mandated a move to one of the incumbent chat solutions at HBC and dragged everyone across the divide: a solution that would have been a long hard march.
-Instead, we looked about at the current most- loved tool, Slack, and kicked off a couple of channels and invited some folk in and said, "hey, try it out."
+Instead, we looked about at the current most- loved tool, Slack, kicked off a couple of channels, invited some folk in, and said, "hey, try it out."
 Within days we encountered some interesting
 effects: first, folks loved it; and second, they wanted clarity to know if everyone could just move there together.
 Without having to force or coerce